henryrscharf/fixschewitt/foreach/handout/foreach_handout.md

 <span class = 'ten'>**Our goal**</span>:
 We will begin with a simple chunk of R code involving a for loop and transform it into a `foreach` loop.
 Along the way, we'll take a look at the equivalent computation done with an `apply()` function, and see that using `foreach` and multiple processors outperforms this.

-# data and research question
+# example: data and research question
 We are going to look at data from the New York City bikeshare program [Citibike](https://www.citibikenyc.com/).

 - 7 busiest locations from May 2014